aarneranta/informath/README.md

 ## ToDo

-- complete the Informath-MathCore conversion
-- extend Informath
+- improve conversions from Dedukti to other proof systems in particular to preserve type correctness
 - extend the MathCore-Informath conversion
 - investigate the possibility of a declarative, user-defined extension of MathCore-Informath conversion
-- improve the grammars of different languages by functor exceptions
+- improve the concrete syntaxes of different languages by functor exceptions
 - add concrete syntaxes to yet other natural languages
+- extend the Informath language, in particular, with
+     - proofs, in addition to theorems and definitions to proofs (complete in theory, but very rudimentary now)
+     - wider coverage of BaseConstants.dk and the multilingual lexicon of math terms